cstanda/Web_Development_101/README.md

 ## General information

-### PORTFOLIO WEBSITE
+### æternity Blockchain Æmbassador Website
-#### My personal website created using different technologies showcasing my skills in front-end web development.
+#### Website created using different technologies showcasing my skills in front-end web development.

 ## Technologies
 The technologies applied in the development of my portfolio website include the following: